IffTech/Boson-Sampling/README.md

 ## Contributing

 If you find a bug or have an idea to improve the library, please feel free to either make an Issue or a Pull Request with your suggested changes!
-If you are contributing code, please do note that this library attempts to follow the [PEP-8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).
+If you are contributing code, please do note that this library attempts to follow the [PEP-8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#package-and-module-names) as well as using [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)

 ## Credits